How Much Graduate School Study Time is Enough?

 2/9/2021 by HIGHERGRAD

 Everyone learns differently.
 Because of that, we all study in different ways.
 You should have a good understanding by the time you start graduate school of what study methods and tips work best for you.
 But how much is enough?
 There is no single, magical number for graduate school study time.
 Each course is different and thus the number of postgraduate study hours varies from course to course and semester to semester.

 Plan to spend approximately 3X the time of in-classroom instruction on studying while in graduate school.
 A normal course load of 9-12 credits per semester equates to 27-36 hours of graduate school study time per week.
 There are many variables, however, that can change your graduate school study schedule.
 For instance, course difficulty, your understanding of the materials, and also the requirements of the class such as the number of exams, quizzes, and projects.

 Graduate School Study Time Differs for Each Student

 Almost every graduate school student experiences times when it is hard to study.
-You may be working or you may have a difficult semester of courses.
+You may be working or maybe you have a difficult semester of courses.
 Perhaps you have it all figured out and graduate school is a breeze, unlikely!
 Either way, certain study tips are better than others when it comes to being efficient with your graduate school study time.

 4 Study Tips for Graduate Courses